Notes on films about colonialism in Africa and trans-atlantic slave trade

 Another Day of Life (2018)** is animation/documentary told from perspective of a Polish reporter at the beginning of the Angolan Civil War in 1975.
 He is trying to go to the south to interview General Farrusco, a Portuguese who changed side and became the leader of southern front of MPLA (supported by Cuba and USSR).
 In style of Waltz With Bashir (2008), it brilliantly mixes animation, archival footage and newly shot footage together.
 The animation part perfectly captures the chaos after all the Portuguese left Africa, while Angola was descending into civil war.
 But because the film is based on one single perspective, it is heavily biased.
 Another Day of Life presents MPLA as hero, and UNITA (supported by USA and South Africa) as villain, during invasion of Angola by white-dominated South Africa in 1975.
 For me, making politically biased film in information age is ignorant and immature.

 A Coca-Cola bottle fell from a plane to a group of bushmen in Botswana.
 This one single object of obsession created disputes, anger, jealousy and violence in this utopia.
 One bushman decides to take the "evil thing" to throw it off at the end of the earth.
 The Gods Must Be Crazy (1980)** is delightful comedy about culture clashes in many layers.
-This iconic film is more interesting than what I remembered, when a group of revolutionary rebels attacks a school and take all the kids as hostages.
+This iconic film is more interesting than what I remembered, when a group of revolutionary rebels from neighboring country (obviously referring to Angolan Civil War) attacks a school and takes all the kids as hostages.
 But in the end, the bushman will be used by the whites, and exploited by the filmmaker as just silly comedic element for the film - where the main storyline is about a white couple.
 The Gods Must Be Crazy is actually South African film made during apartheid period, it concludes that the bushmen should stay uncivilized and undisturbed in their utopia.

 Black Panther (2018, Ryan Coogler)** is an African fairy-tale from African-American perspective, who had been cut out of African roots long time ago.
 With awareness of inferiority, this film reimagines an African nation with technological supremacy, rare metal resources and supernatural power.
 Its first hour is amazing with impressive cultural display, it could be a creative homage to those fallen kingdoms or excellent satire, but instead Black Panther goes down in boring formulaic superhero narrative in the end.